Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 James Boss, an early partner in the company that was to become the Keystone Watch Case Company, is credited with the development of the gold-filled watch case which was patented in 1859.
 Although James Boss certainly didn't invent the process of making rolled gold plate, Keystone "J. Boss" watch cases were the first widely adopted and commercially successful gold-filled watch cases, and are still commonly found on vintage watches today.
 If your Keystone case is marked "J. Boss" or "Jas.
 Boss" then it is a gold-filled case.
 After Keystone achieved success with gold-filled cases, many other case manufacturers began producing gold-filled cases.

-Gold-filled cases were made by sandwiching together 2 bars of gold (typically about 1/2" thick) on either side of a bar of base-metal, often brass or brass-alloy (typically 3/4" thick).
+Gold-filled cases were made by sandwiching together 2 bars of gold (typically about 1/2" thick) on either side of a bar of base-metal, usually brass or brass-alloy (typically 3/4" thick).
 The 3 bars were soldered together under high pressure and high temperature in specially constructed ovens.
 The composite 3-layer bar was then rolled through high-pressure rolling mills until the desired thickness was reached.
 The gold layers could consist of 10-karat, 14-karat or 18-karat gold.
 While this process produced a thicker layer of gold than electro-plating, the gold content was still no more than 5-10% of the total case weight.
 As such, gold-filled watches do not have any significant gold value.

-The guarantee-markings on cases continued until 1924, when the practice was prohibited by law due to the failure of some manufacturers to stand behind the so-called "guarantees" on their cases.
+The year-guarantee markings on cases continued until 1924, when the practice was prohibited by law due to the failure of some manufacturers to stand behind the so-called "guarantees" on their cases.
 This provides the vintage watch collector with an easy method of roughly dating a case: If it's marked "Guaranteed for x Years" you know that it was made prior to 1924.
 After 1924, gold-filled cases were simply marked "Gold-Filled" as seen below.

 Silver Watch Cases

 Silver was also a commonly-used case material, and some beautiful examples of silver cases may still be found today.
-Silver cases are typically marked either "Sterling" (.925 fine) or "Coin Silver" (.80 - .90 fine, made from melted US coinage).
+Silver cases can be marked in a variety of ways: Sterling (.925 fine), Coin Silver (around .90 fine, made from melted US coinage), Fine Silver (.995).
 Below are examples of coin-silver case marks.

-Other Common Case Materials
+Other Case Materials